h2020-momentum/MOMENTUM/Fleet management/Operations/rebalancing/readme.md

 # **Rebalancing**

-That module hancle the rebalancing task of micromibility sercices.
+This model handles the rebalancing task of micromobility services.

 # **Pre-requisites**
 Python 3.8.8

 # **Description of the model files**
-pdtsp.py : Contain the rebalancing MIP model.
-Take as input the demand for each station and the distance matrix across stations.
+pdtsp.py : Contains the code for rebalancing MIP model.
+Takes as input the demand for each station and the distance matrix across stations.
-It returns the optimal path along with the number of bikes must pickup and deliver in each step.
+It returns the optimal path along with the number of bikes to pickup and deliver in each step.

 # **Citing this model**
 In progress...